boldflight/BibleConverter/test_EPUB/output/Mark.md

 ### The Prediction of Peter’s Denial

-[27] Then Jesus said to them, “You will all fall away, for it is written,
+[27] Then Jesus said to them, “You will all fall away, for it is written, ‘I will strike the shepherd, and the sheep will be scattered.’

 ### Gethsemane